 Do you remember how you felt the last time you saw a big animal in the wild?
+Did you experience that liberating feeling of being out in the wild?
 At Rocky Mountain National Park, I came very close to a massive bull elk while hiking.
 Not too far from the trail, the bull was roaming free about the woodland.
 Sensing me, the elk slowly raised his neck and held his head high revealing his huge antlers with strands of peeling velvet.
 We paused.
-I stood there in admiration.
 Then the bull continued roaming and eventually moved on—brushing away freely into the forest.
-Could the elk hold the secret to finding and reconnecting with your true self?
+I couldn’t help but think, can the elk hold the secret to finding and reconnecting with your true self?

 I was impressed.
 Later I was wondering why I had experienced such an exciting moment.
 What’s behind this feeling when we see a magnificent animal like an elk?
 Something about the elk resonates deep inside of us and provokes us to feel profoundly alive.
 Perhaps it’s how they wander freely, or how they pose confidently, or maybe it’s just how they seem to just be.
 So what can we can learn from an elk, and what does it portray?